Number6App/number6app.github.io/what_do_i_need.md

 You'll need at least:

-- a Slack App created in your Slack workspace that will let Number6 read the messages from the public channels on a given date and also let it post back its analysis to a given channel in that workspace
+- a Slack App created in your Slack workspace that will let Number6 read messages from public channels and also let it post back its analysis to a given channel in that workspace
 - the id of a Slack channel for Number6 to post to.
 This is Slack's internal id of the channel, not its name, see below for how to get it
 - an AWS account to deploy and run all the resources for Number6
 - Some AWS knowledge is assumed in these instructions